ElAleph25/ElAleph25/README.md

 I am mathematician.
 My principal area of interest in basic maths is Algebraic Geometry.
 Particularly, I am interested in the explicit birational classification of algebraic surfaces using graded rings methods and Mori's program.

 In applied maths, I interested in Data Sciencie.
-I currently learning
+I currently learning probability and statistics at [Colegio Bourbaki](https://www.colegio-bourbaki.com/).
+I'm also expanding my programming skills in Python, SQL and R.

 <!--
 **ElAleph25/ElAleph25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.